Justin Bieber discography

 Bieber released his sixth studio album, Justice, on March 19, 2021.
 It debuted atop the US Billboard 200, moving a total of 154,000 album-equivalent units.
 Thus, he became the youngest soloist to have eight US number-one albums, breaking yet another chart record held by Elvis Presley since 1965.
 The album's fifth single, "Peaches", debuted at number one in the US, making Bieber the first male soloist in history to simultaneously debut a single and an album at number one in the US.
-The album also includes three top-10 singles: "Holy", "Anyone", and "Ghost".
-It also produced two successful top-20 singles: "Lonely" and "Hold On".
-Later that year, Bieber released a collaboration with the Kid Laroi, "Stay", which topped charts in 24 countries, including the US where it became his eighth number-one single.
-Bieber joined Wizkid on a remix of the latter's single, "Essence", which reached number nine on the US Billboard Hot 100.
+"Holy", "Anyone", and "Ghost" also became US top-10 singles, while the Benny Blanco collaboration "Lonely" and "Hold On" became successful US top-20 singles.
+On April 4, 2021, Bieber released his second extended play, Freedom, a gospel-inspired EP released to celebrate Easter.
+Later that year, Bieber released a collaboration with the Kid Laroi titled "Stay", which topped charts in 24 countries, including the US where it became his eighth number-one single.
+Bieber then joined Wizkid on a remix of the latter's single, "Essence", which reached number nine on the US Billboard Hot 100.

+Bieber released his seventh studio album, Swag, on July 11, 2025.
+It debuted at number two on the US Billboard 200, moving a total of 163,000 album-equivalent units in its opening week.
+The album's lead single, "Daisies", debuted at number two on the US Billboard Hot 100.
+Swag also produced the US top-20 single "Yukon".
+Bieber released a reissued studio album titled Swag II as the deluxe edition of Swag on September 5, 2025.